foodfight/foodfight.github.com/source/_posts/2013-09-27-chef-and-hpc.markdown

   - jsquyres
 ---

+Bryan and Nathen are joined by [Brock Palen](http://www.rce-cast.com/about/about-the-hosts.html#brockp) and [Jeff Squyers](http://www.rce-cast.com/about/about-the-hosts.html#jsquyres),  the co-hosts of the [RCE Cast](http://www.rce-cast.com/), a podcast about High Performance Computing.

 Join the discussion about Chef and HPC in #foodfightshow on Freenode IRC.

 The show will begin at [15:00:00 UTC](http://www.timeanddate.com/worldclock/fixedtime.html?msg=Food+Fight+Show+-+Chef+and+HPC&iso=20130927T11&p1=419).